sourcegraph/deploy-sourcegraph/overlays/ssh/README.md

 ```

 If have configured more than one gitserver, then you will need to copy `gitserver-1` to create `gitserver-n` for each of your `n` gitservers in your overlay.

+Update `SRC_GIT_SERVERS` to be a space separated list of gitserver addresses.